-Mahi Mahi Bites are a delicacy that has become popular in recent years.
+This Fried Mahi Mahi Bites Recipe is a delicacy that has become very popular in recent years.

 It’s a small piece of fried fish, often served with tartar sauce, spicy mayo, or cocktail sauce.
 It’s fast and easy to make—just coat the fish in flour, egg, and breadcrumbs, then fry it!
 It can also be baked or grilled instead of fried if you prefer.

 They’re the perfect appetizer or make them for dinner with a side of rice and veggies.